pantheon-systems/pantheon-edge-integrations-consent-management/README.md

 ## Description

-This plugin provides tools for integrating with Pantheon's Edge features provided by our Advanced Global CDN.
-Integrate natively with geolocation and interest tracking features to build personalization-enhanced features for your site.

-If you would like to contribute to this plugin, please see the [CONTRIBUTING.md](https://github.com/pantheon-systems/pantheon-wordpress-edge-integrations/blob/main/CONTRIBUTING.md) file for more information.

-## Frequently Asked Questions
+This plugin provides an interface for managing cookie consent with Edge Integrations: Personalization for WordPress.
+It's built using the [WP Consent API](https://github.com/rlankhorst/WP-Consent-Level-API) feature plugin to manage consent levels and registers the cookies & local storage data with the Consent API.

+A banner is displayed if no consent has been given yet.
+The interest and geo tracking functionality does not operate until consent is given.
+If consent is revoked, neither form of tracking will be active.

 <!-- changelog -->